dstrigl/HtREST/README.md

 }
 ```

-*Remark: If "datetime" is empty current date and time of the host will be used.*
+*Remark: If the value of "datetime" is an empty string ("") current date and time of the host will be used.*

 **Sample Curl:**